Berkeley-CS61B/website-sp24/labs/lab07/index.md

 how a red link would map to a colored node, so please keep this mind for the rest of the lab!

 {: .warning}
-**(IMPORTANT) Be aware of the relationship between the colored link and the corresponding colored node, as for the rest of the lab, we'll be using colored nodes in our examples and descriptions to make the lab implementation easier.**
+**Be aware of the relationship between the colored link and the corresponding colored node, as for the rest of the lab, we'll be using colored nodes in our examples and descriptions to make the lab implementation easier.**